Right Respecting School

-In October 2020, received our Gold Rights Respecting Accreditation.
-For our Gold Award we have to evidence that Rights Respecting is embedded throughout our school and our wider community.
+In October 2020, we received our Gold Rights Respecting Accreditation.
+For our Gold Award we have evidenced that Rights Respecting is embedded throughout our school and our wider community.
 At Bridgelea, we value working with our families and community to improve our children's access to activities and involve everyone in their child's education.

 Attached to this page is the Gold Accreditation.
 Please feel free to read this.

 1. Involving parents and carers more in understanding children's rights and helping children to access their rights.